MKKrisz/l00pr/Specification.md

 Most generators have no required parameters and a few optional arguments.
 Most of the parameters are keyframe-able

+Every generator can have a minimum and maximum playing length defined with the following syntax: `{[minimum]-[maximum]}`

+These boundaries are only applied when playing the notes starts, as a consequence it won't affect loop length calculations or when note in nopoly mode starts.

+- none
 - sine: `[frequency] [amplitude] [phase offset]`
 - square: `[frequency] [amplitude] [phase offset] [duty cycle]`
 - triangle: `[frequency] [amplitude] [phase offset] [peak]`
 - register: `[frequency] [amplitude] [phase offset]` This generator is special, by itself it does nothing.
 You must define multiple generators within its definition in a similar way to how you define multiple generators at once.
 Complete syntax: `register([arguments]) { [generator 1] [generator 2] ... }`
+- noise: `[frequency] [amplitude] [phase offset]` The frequency and phase offset parameters do nothing here.

 #### Player